How to make citrus biscotti

 Think about trying to pick up a hot cookie right out of the oven.
 It usually falls apart, doesn’t it?
 Same concept here, you need to let them cool enough to handle before trying to slice.

+Secondly, the knife you use is really important.
+I use a thin, serrated blade that glides through the dough like butter.
 One of the reasons I prefer this particular knife to other serrated knives is the blade.
 It is thinner than many other knives, which means it easily goes through whatever you’re slicing – in this case, delicate biscotti.

-Another helpful tip is to avoid too much “sawing” through the cookie.
+Helpful tip: Avoid too much “sawing” through the cookie.
 Position the front of the blade where you want to start cutting and slice through in a smooth motion.
 Don’t apply too much downward pressure – let the knife do the work.

 Please share